alex1969/coursera-getting-and-cleaning-data-wk4project/README.md

 	Call the function
 		tidydata2 <- function(workingdir, nameoffile, dataseturl)

-	Look in you working fir for a file called "tidy.txt"
+	Look in your working dir for a file called "tidy.txt"

 #References
 To use the dataset in publications author(s) must cite the following.